DanMcGann/scan_context/README.md

 # Documentation

 #### Project Structure
-* `include/scan_context/` - Contains the all implementation
+* `scan_context/` - Contains the implementation in `include + src` subdirectories
-  * `scan_context*` - Provides implementation to compute and store ScanContext descriptors.
+  * `scan_context` - Provides implementation to compute and store ScanContext descriptors.
-  * `database*` - Provides implementation of incremental database for LiDAR place recognition with ScanContext.
+  * `database` - Provides implementation of incremental database for LiDAR place recognition with ScanContext.
 * `python/` - Contains definitions for python wrappers of the modules above.
 * `tests/` - Provides unit tests to validate the implementation.